 Blue hosta varieties aren’t technically blue.
 The plants’ leaves are covered in a wax-like coating, which makes them appear to have that blueish hue.
 This is also described as “glaucous,” which is Latin for greyish blue and used to describe plants with those tones or others that are blue-green.

-And while blue in the variety name is a good indication of the colour you’ll be getting, there are plenty of others that don’t reveal a hint to the foliage hue in their name.
+And while blue in the variety name is a good indication of the color you’ll be getting, there are plenty of others that don’t reveal a hint to the foliage hue in their name.

-Depending on the climate and where they’re planted in the garden, the hosta leaves may lose the blue throughout the season as sun exposure, heat, and heavy rains can wear it away, revealing more of a green colour.
-Planting your hosta in part shade, where it only gets a bit of the cool morning sun, can help preserve its colour.
+Depending on the climate and where they’re planted in the garden, the hosta leaves may lose the blue throughout the season as sun exposure, heat, and heavy rains can wear it away, revealing more of a green color.
+Planting your hosta in part shade, where it only gets a bit of the cool morning sun, can help preserve its color.
 Full sun can also affect the foliage, by burning the edges of the leaves, turning them brown.

 One notable attribute is blue hostas tend to have thicker leaves, which can help protect the plant from slug damage.
 Unfortunately they’re still tasty to other pests, like groundhogs, rabbits, and deer.
 And, if there is an especially wet summer, they may still be vulnerable to slug damage.

-Favourite blue hosta varieties
+Favorite blue hosta varieties

 There are so many beautiful hostas on the market, this list of blue varieties is a mere fraction of them.
 When you’re researching any hosta, the listing may describe how it’s a “sport” of another variety.
-This means it came from a side shoot from the mother plant that produced a different leaf colour and/or pattern.
+This means it came from a side shoot from the mother plant that produced a different leaf color and/or pattern.

 When planting your hosta, amend the area with lots of fresh compost.
 Hostas need consistent moisture to thrive and don’t grow as well in dry soils.
 The plants don’t really need a lot of fertilizer if they’re planted in the right conditions.
 Use an organic fertilizer, like hen manure—paying attention to the label for frequency and dosage.
 In the summer when your hostas send up their blooms, the flowers will attract pollinators.
 Mine are always abuzz!